d-callan/brc-plausible-stats/README.md

 - Missing or inconsistent tab separators
 - Various formatting edge cases

+## Data Source

+- For the example input files in `data/`, the data was obtained by manually copying the "Top pages" section from Plausible for BRC Analytics and saving as a `.tab` file.
+The cleaning utility converts this raw copy-paste into a consistent TSV format for analysis.

 ## Input Format

 The scripts expect tab-separated files with the following columns: